 The over-arching storyline had to do with Boccob, the god of magic.
 Something was happening and it was affecting magic on a global scale.
 Each game session, characters using magic, like Patty, would be faced with not knowing if their magic would work at double strength or not at all.

 Patty is a young woman in her late teens.
 She’s decked out like an adventurer.
-She wears studded leather armor, grey traveling cloak, backpack, and a bedroll.
+She wears studded leather armor, a grey traveling cloak, a backpack, and a bedroll.

 Check it out, she has weapons too.
 Many are geared towards the beasts she learned about in school.
 So, she carries silver, cold-iron, and magical weapons.

 (I did some extra portraits to spruce up Ethan’s writeup, but the character portrait tool I’m using means I couldn’t do the hair colour right — Ed.).

 Patty has always loved magic.
 Magic makes life easier.
 Smart from a young age, she excelled in school.

 She’s pretty optimistic and still young enough to believe others may die but she won’t.

 This is her story.

 Patty: “Don’t worry Mom, I’ll just do mercenary work for a short while, then I’ll be home again.”